This Performance Lab Omega-3 review is going to help you understand why omega-3 oils are so critical to your brain health.

 A certain amount can be converted to DHA, but not in significant amounts.

-Why?
-I hate telling you this, but it’s because EPA and ALA are cheaper to source.
+So why would supplement manufacturers purposely make an inferior product?
+I hate telling you this, but the answer is simply cost.
+EPA and ALA are way cheaper to source.

 Now that we have an idea what Omega-3’s are, and which ones are the most important, what are their main advantages?